nilcyttocs/webds_deb/pinormos-webds/webds-deb/var/spool/syna/webds/docs/readme.md

 ```

 The workspace also contains a Packrat directory for the placement of Packrat files for use by WebDS and IPython notebooks.
 The structure of the Packrat directory follows that of the Packrat cache.
 For example, the Packrat files for PR1234567 should be placed in the /Packrat/1234567 directory in the workspace.

+---

+#### Note
+The AsicProgrammer Python module and its associated user guide are available only in the internal version of WebDS.